Former President Jiang Zemin, who guided China’s rise, dies

 Despite a genial public image, Jiang dealt severely with challenges to ruling party power.

 His highest-profile target was Falun Gong, a meditation group founded in the early ’90s.
-Chinese leaders were spooked by the group’s ability to attract tens of thousands of followers, including military officers.
+Chinese leaders were spooked by its ability to attract tens of thousands of followers, including military officers.

 Activists who tried to form an opposition China Democracy Party, a move permitted by Chinese law, were sentenced to up to 12 years in prison on subversion charges.